digitaldrummerj/digitaldrummerj.me/content/posts/2022/060622-ef-core-global-configurations.md

 }
 ```

-Now we are ready to implement our global configuration in the EntityMapBase.
+Now we are ready to move the isDeleted query filter into our EntityMapBase .

 1. In the `EntityMapBase.Configure` method, add the following code to specify the global filter for isDeleted = false